Interactions between para-quaternionic and Grassmannian geometry: Almost para /quaternionic structures

 Note that for almost para-complex structures, the Nijenhuis tensor vanishes if and only if the corresponding distributions are integrable in the sense of Frobenius.
-However, for almost tangent structures, vanishing of the Nijenhuis tensor is stronger than the integrability of the corresponding distribution.
-I.e. the integrability of $A$ implies the integrability of $\im A=\ker A$, while the other implication need not hold true, cf. e.g. \cite{Ko62}. \end{rem*}
+However, for almost tangent structures, vanishing of the Nijenhuis tensor is stronger than the integrability of the corresponding distribution, cf. e.g. \cite{Kobayashi1962}.